core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In the following sections, 'Comb(a,b)' denotes the byte concatenation of two CBOR byte strings, where the first one has value 'a' and the second one has value 'b'.
 That is, Comb(a,b) = bstr .cbor a \| bstr .cbor b, where \| denotes byte concatenation.

-### Client-Initiated Key Update {#ssec-derive-ctx-client-init}
+### Forward Message Flow {#ssec-derive-ctx-client-init}

-{{fig-message-exchange-client-init}} shows the KUDOS workflow with the client acting as KUDOS initiator.
+{{fig-message-exchange-client-init}} shows an example of KUDOS run in the forward message flow, with the client acting as KUDOS initiator.

 ~~~~~~~~~~~
                      Client                Server